ivan-guerra/programmador.com/content/posts/binary-rain.md

 tags: ["c++", "cli-tools", "ncurses"]
 ---

-Most programmers young and old have seen the cyberpunk sci-fi film The Matrix[^1].
+Most programmers young and old have seen the cyberpunk sci-fi film [The Matrix][1].
 One of the most outstanding parts of the movie is the closing scene where Neo sees the Matrix when battling the Agents:

 [![Neo Sees the Matrix](/posts/binary-rain/matrix.jpg#center)][2]

 The visual effect with the code running along all the surfaces is iconic.
-Seems other people thought so too to the point that the effect has a name: Matrix Digital Rain[^2].
+Seems other people thought so too to the point that the effect has a name: [Matrix Digital Rain][3].

 Wouldn't it be neat to create a terminal screensaver that mimicked the effect seen in the movie?